The debate regarding TFSAs vs. RRSPs and which one is better has always been a hot topic.

-- You are eligible to contribute if you are at least 18 years of age and are a Canadian resident.
+- You can contribute if you are at least 18 years old and a Canadian resident.

-- You can carry contribution room forward from one year to another.
-If you have never contributed to a TFSA, your total contribution room in 2018 is $57,500.
+- You can carry your contribution room forward from one year to another.
+If you have never contributed to a TFSA, your total contribution room in 2023 will be $88,000.

 - You can withdraw funds from your TFSA at any time without tax implications.

 - Withdrawals from your TFSA can be contributed back the following calendar year or later and will increase your total contribution room.

 - You can contribute up to 18% of your earned income, less any pension adjustments, up to the specified maximum limit for the year.
 For 2023, the maximum limit is $30,780.
 It was $29,210 in 2022.

 - You contribute pre-tax income and will get a tax refund when you file your tax return.